 Even in children, symptoms are not always visible externally.

-The recommendation is usually to have more frequent, but shorter, feedings to make breastfeeding more comfortable.
-It's beneficial to position your baby in different positions.
-Offer the less painful breast first, then switch to the other side.
+The general recommendation is to offer more frequent but shorter breastfeeding sessions to make breastfeeding comfortable.
+It's also helpful to try different breastfeeding positions.
+Offer the less painful breast first and then switch to the other side.

-The baby should grasp the breast tissue properly and the nipple should be deep in the oral cavity so that no pressure is exerted on the nipple.
+The breast tissue should be properly latched on by the baby and the nipple should be deep in its mouth so that no pressure is exerted on the nipple.

-The baby may be fed expressed breast milk.
+The baby can be fed with expressed breast milk.
 It is important that the expressed milk is used on the same day.
-Freezing does not destroy the fungal pathogen!
-Therefore, storing breast milk is not advisable.
+Freezing does not destroy the yeast pathogen!
+Therefore, storing breast milk is not recommended.
 Breast pump accessories, teething rings, pacifiers, etc., must be disinfected.
-Please be sure to practice good hand and body hygiene and avoid bathing your baby together.
+Please be sure to maintain good hand and body hygiene and avoid bathing with the baby.

-A thrush infection usually requires medication, often for both mother and baby, to prevent further cross-infection.
-Please consult your doctor/midwife for the appropriate treatment (usually ointments, gels, and rarely tablets).
-A sufficiently long course of treatment prevents a rapid recurrence of the infection.
+A thrush infection usually requires medication, and often both mother and baby need treatment to prevent further reinfection.
+Please consult your doctor or midwife for the appropriate treatment (usually ointments or gels, rarely tablets).
+Sufficiently long treatment prevents a rapid recurrence of the infection.

 I highly recommend ELANEE's ultra-thin nursing pads.
 At less than 1.4 mm, they're extremely thin and, thanks to their discreet fit, fit like a second skin.
 This means they cause less pain for often-irritated nipples.